Thoughts, ponderings, reflections.

 Wow.
 That’s suckage on a massive level.

-1. 3 Responses to “If It Hertz, You Drive”
+3 thoughts on “If It Hertz, You Drive”

 Their site is totally ugly, but it seems functional for me.
 Are you on Tiger yet?
 It may work if/when you upgrade.
 Not that you’d upgrade just for that, but… you know.